ahmednoorzakaria/AgricultresuperappFrontend/README.md

 ### Features

-<li>Here are the features of our web application:
+Here are the features of our web application:

 - *Users can like blogs.*
 - *Users can comment under blogs.*